hsavit1/hsavit1.github.io/Index.md

 #Quantum Computing
 - **Book Review**: Quantum Chance: Nonlocality, Teleportation, and Other Quantum Marvels
 - **Book Review**: Quantum Computing Since Democrutus
+- Investingating the Capabilities of Quantum Machines
+- Learn some quantum mechanics!

 #Economics
 - **Book Review**: The Price of Innequality